symphco/engineering-standards/standards/typescript_standards.md

 [TSlint](https://www.npmjs.com/package/tslint)/[ESLint](https://www.npmjs.com/package/eslint) statically analyzes your code to quickly find issues.
 You can use ESLint to create a series of assertions (called lint rules) that define how your code should look or behave.
 ESLint also has auto-fixer suggestions to help you improve your code.
 Finally, you can use ESLint to load in lint rules from shared plugins.

 [Prettier](https://www.npmjs.com/package/prettier) is an opinionated code formatter that supports many languages and integrates with most editors.
 Its primary goal is to eliminate discussions about code formatting by enforcing a consistent style.
 By doing so, it helps improve code readability and reduces the time developers spend formatting their code manually.

+Make sure to set your **tsconfig** to `strict: true` which enables a suite of strict type-checking options that can help you write more robust and error-resistant code.
+When this setting is enabled, TypeScript enforces stricter type-checking rules, which help catch potential bugs during development, before the code is run or deployed.

 ## Organize Imports
 Keep your imports organized and avoid circular dependencies.
 Consider using tools or IDE features that automatically organize and clean up unused imports.
 We recommend to activate `sort-imports` rule in your `eslint` to remind you of this while developing